 The Companies and Allied Matters Act

 On 7 August 2020, the Companies and Allied Matters Act 2020 was passed into law.
-The Act does not have a commencement date, and it is yet to be gazetted, therefore, there is no official copy of the Act available at the time of providing this guide.
+The Act was subsequently gazetted on 10 August 2020 and has a commencement date of 1 January 2021.
 This Act has introduced business rescue mechanisms such as Administration and Companies Voluntary Arrangement (CVA), for distressed companies.

 This creates an avenue for business rescue options to first be prioritised and explored before receivership and involuntary liquidation.
 With this new Act, we anticipate that there may be a decrease in insolvencies of distressed businesses and instead an increase in business rescue.

 The relevant laws applicable to financial restructurings, reorganisations, liquidations and insolvencies of business entities and partnerships in Nigeria include: